jexia/docs/docs/fileset/README.md

 </CodeSwitcher>

 ::: warning
-Please, keep in mind while deleting metadata we are not deleting file itself.
-It is done for decoupling managing and storage for files.
-When you delete metadata Jexia excludes file from all fetching result but you can access file itself by direct link.
+Please, keep in mind while deleting metadata we are not deleting the file itself.
+It is done for decoupling, managing and storage for files.
+When you delete metadata Jexia excludes the file from all fetching result but you can access the file itself by the direct link.
 :::

 ## Setup for AWS S3
 Currently, Jexia supports the connector to AWS S3 bucket.
-Below I will show you steps that need to be done to setup S3 for you.
+Below you can see the steps that are needed to be done to setup S3.

 As soon as you log in to AWS console, go to the S3 service.
 ![Create bucket](./s3_bucket.png)